khoadl-dev/pr-diff-compare/README.md

 Some good explanations of the Git command can be found in this question [Can somebody explain the usage of git range-diff?](https://stackoverflow.com/a/61219652/14725572)

 For now, the tool only outputs whether the diffs are the same or not.
 It does not show the detailed differences.

-## Installation

-This extension is not available on the Chrome Web Store, so you need to install it manually.

-1. Download the latest release from this repo
-2. Go to `chrome://extensions/`
-3. Enable "Developer mode"
-4. Click "Load unpacked" at the top left corner
-5. Find and select the downloaded extension folder

 ## Usage